 Sam Beck, director of the program, is a social and cultural anthropologist with a PhD in anthropology from the University of Massachusetts–Amherst.
 He has carried out research in the Middle East and different parts of Europe.
 His interests focus on disparity issues in the United States, medical culture, urban issues, knowledge production, ethnographic methods, ethics, intergroup relations (ethnicity, race, class), and feminism.

 For a number of years, Beck led the Cornell University College of Human Ecology's Urban Semester Program*, an experiential learning program that offered students an opportunity to intern in low-income neighborhoods in New York City, aiding social justice nonprofits in housing, education, and health while earning academic credit.
-The Urban Semester Program was the precursor of the Practicing Medicine Program.
+The Urban Semester Program was the precursor to this program.

 Beck coedited the books Toward Engaged Anthropology and Public Anthropology in a Borderless World and has written or cowritten numerous journal articles, including "Facilitating the initiation of the physician's professional identity: Cornell's urban semester program" (Perspectives in Medical Education, 2014).